 The Hawke's Bay Regional Harbourmaster's role is to oversee the safety of commercial shipping and recreational boating (including kayaks, paddle boards, dinghies and jet ski's etc) that use the region's coast and rivers, from Mahanga in the north, to Porangahau in the south.

 Hi, I’m Captain Martin Moore the Harbourmaster.
-I’ve got a busy, varied job making sure that people can be safe on the water in Hawke’s Bay because the Regional Council is looking after navigation and general water safety.
-If you have any concerns about a safety issue in our region’s rivers and coastal areas, I’d love to hear from you.
+I’ve got a busy, varied job making sure that people can be safe on the water in Hawke’s Bay because the Regional Council looks after navigation and general water safety.
+If you have any concerns about a safety issue in our region’s rivers or coastal areas, I’d love to hear from you.

-I travel around the beautiful beaches of the region on a regular basis and meet a wide variety of people who love being on the water as much as I do.
+I regularly travel around the beautiful beaches in our region and meet lots of different people who love being on the water as much as I do.
 In the past few years a priority has been visiting schools to teach children about boating safety – it’s great to hear that some of these kids are now telling Mum and Dad how to be safe in a boat!

 I’ve also supported the national lifejacket awareness campaigns, and I am pleased to see people wearing lifejackets when they should.
 It’s worth noting that Hawke’s Bay has stricter rules on lifejackets than the national requirements, but local people have accepted this is to keep them safe.

-Every summer there’s support from my office for our sportspeople to be safe on the water for events, like multi sports, rowing, waka racing and lately ocean swimming.
+Every summer we help make sure our sportspeople are safe on the water for events, like multi sports, rowing, waka racing and lately ocean swimming.

-And if anyone had told me, way back when, that I would have a role in New Zealand’s first space programme I would have laughed!
-It’s great working with Rocket Lab to ensure they have a safety zone on the ocean around their rocket launches each time.
+And if anyone had told me, way back when, that I would have a role in New Zealand’s first space programme I would have laughed.
+It’s great working with Rocket Lab to ensure they have a safety zone on the ocean around their rocket launches.
 I truly have the best job in Hawke’s Bay!